 (Berlin to Prague: 4-5 hours)

-If you liked Prague, you’ll most likely enjoy Krakow.
+If you liked Prague, you’ll most likely enjoy Krakow and if you’re on a tight budget, you may want to look at taking a night train between the two to save on accommodation.
 It’s another city with a fascinating history with a lively old quarter and a once thriving Jewish district which still intrigues and charts the troubled history of Jews in the city.
-A visit to the Auschwitz Concentration Camp is a harrowing day trip that can be done by using your rail pass.
-At night the city has some crazy cellar bars and clubs which are great places to beat the cold Polish winters.
+A visit to the Auschwitz Concentration Camp is a harrowing day trip that can also be done by using your rail pass.
+At night, the city has some excellent cellar bars and cozy restaurants which are great places to beat the cold Polish winters.

 (Krakow to Budapest Night Train: 9-10 hours)

-The Hungarian capital on the Danube river has a distinctly different feel to it from other European cities.
+The Hungarian capital on the Danube River has a distinctly different feel to it from most other European cities.
 There is a definite Turkish influence and with such a vast history, the city has certainly stuck to its traditions.
-Famous for its baths, stylish architecture and nightlife, there is plenty to entertain visitors here.
-Cross over the river between Buda and Pest, the two ancient cities which combined to make the modern city which is here today.
-Climb to the top of the hills near the castle on the Buda side of the river to get some stunning views across the whole city.
+Famous for its thermal baths and stylish architecture, there is plenty to entertain visitors here.
+Cross over the river between Buda and Pest, the two ancient cities which combined to make the modern city, and then climb to the top of the hills near the castle in Buda to get some stunning views across the whole of Budapest.

 (Budapest to Bratislava: 2 hour 30 mins)

-Bratislava provides a taster into Eastern Europe and what life before the fall of Communism might have been like.
-Just an hour or so from Vienna it may be, but in many ways it still feels like a world away.
-The capital of Slovakia has a nice old town and castle (although less impressive than the ones in Prague & Budapest).
-It is perhaps at its best in December when the Christmas market comes to town but you won’t need much more than a day to see the best of the city.
+The smallest city on this Europe backpacking route, Bratislava provides a taster into the East of the continent and what life before the fall of Communism might have been like.
+Just an hour or so from Vienna it may be, but it feels a world away with much lower prices and a very different atmosphere.
+The capital of Slovakia has a small but pretty old town and castle (although less impressive than the ones in Prague & Budapest) and it is perhaps at its best in December when the Christmas market comes to town but you won’t need much more than a day to see the best of the city.